-The core theme of the chemical biology department is the investigation of infection processes by applying chemical compounds.
-Complex cellular mechanisms are decoded by the individual analysis of cellular components, such as signaling proteins or enzymes that are inhibited or induced by chemical compounds.
-Subsequently their impact on the cellular phenotype can be described.
+The core theme of the chemical biology department is the use of chemical compounds to investigate and modulate infection processes.
+Complex cellular mechanisms are decoded by the individual analysis of cellular components, such as signaling proteins or metabolites that are downregulated or induced by chemical compounds.
+We also aim to optimize these compounds to leads and clinical candidates by organic synthesis to treat bacterial or viral infections.

 Discovering novel anti-infectives and elucidation of molecular mode of action

 To elucidate the molecular mode of action of bioactive compounds – especially those of natural products – is the second objective of the chemical biology department.
 Therefore a cascade of complementary techniques has been established.
-Profiling assays (3) are applied to recognize patterns in comparison to known compounds in order to obtain hints to the mode of action.
+Profiling assays (4) are applied to recognize patterns in comparison to known compounds in order to obtain hints at the mode of action.
 The patterns are generated using impedance spectroscopy and high content imaging.
+Eventually, the target structure of an inhibitor is defined via more detailed mode of action studies (4).
+We apply chemical-genetic interaction analysis using bacterial mutants, peptide microarrays (5), chemical probes and metabolome analysis (2).

 Natural product synthesis and conjugation chemistry

-By developing novel synthesis routes for natural compounds with antibacterial and antiviral activity (8) we enable their use for conjugation-chemistry.
-In addition, the compounds that are optimized with respect to activity and pharmacokinetic properties can be applied as typical small molecules.
+By developing novel synthesis routes for natural compounds with antibacterial and antiviral activity (8) we enable their use for conjugation chemistry.
+In addition, the compounds that are optimized with respect to activity and pharmacokinetic properties can be applied as classic small molecules.
 Our department’s objective is to provide innovative, in vivo effective advanced lead structures.

 Bachelor & Master